npm/npm/doc/misc/npm-config.md

-Dependencies saved to package.json using `--save`, `--save-dev` or `--save-optional` will be configured with an exact version rather than using npm's default semver range operator.
+Dependencies saved to package.json using `--save`, `--save-dev` or `--save-optional` will be configured with an exact version rather than using npm’s default semver range operator.

 ### save-optional